 As expressed earlier, depreciation has an impact on the overall business performance and profitability.
-It is essential to assess effect of depreciation on the income statement, cash flow, and the balance sheet.
+It is essential to assess the effect of depreciation on the income statement, cash flow, and balance sheet.
 Depreciation is technically an expense and therefore will adversely affect profits.
 In arriving at the final profit on an income statement, every one of the expenses would have been deducted.
 The larger the depreciation expenses, the lower the net profit of a business.

-On the cash flow report, the effect of depreciation is not as evident as the income statement, what affect cash flow is the purchasing of an asset.
+On the cash flow report, the effect of depreciation is not as evident as in the income statement, what affects cash flow is the purchasing of an asset.
 Subsequently, depreciation will not affect cash flow as it is a non-cash expense.
 Simply put, there’s no cash outflow due to depreciation.
 For the balance sheet, depreciation appears under assets on the balance sheet.
 It is an intended substitute for the reduction in asset value as it loses value over time.

 Being a complicated process, small businesses would have needed the service of an accountant.
 However, calculating depreciation and accounting for it can be done using accounting software for small businesses.
 The cloud accounting software will know the most appropriate depreciation method to adopt in calculating depreciation on every of your business assets.